Baoshan Yunnan, China Travel Guide

 Public bicycle systems (Meituan Bike or Hello Bike) are common.
 Some guesthouses offer traditional bicycle rentals.
 Electric scooters (e-bikes) are common for locals.

-Baoshan has a small number of dedicated cycle paths.
+Baoshan features a little number of dedicated cycle paths.
 Cyclists often share roads with vehicles or use sidewalks, requiring caution.
 Traffic can be unpredictable.
 Wearing a Helmet is strongly recommended if you choose to cycle.

-Rental options for personal vehicles are limited for foreign tourists in China due to specific licensing requirements.
+Rental options for personal vehicles are limited for international visitors in China due to specific licensing requirements.

 While car rentals are complex, bicycles and e-bikes offer simpler, more accessible short-distance transport options for tourists.